Rafaelcoder18/Rafaelcoder18/README.md

 :house_with_garden: From Brazil.

-:outbox_tray: 2022 Goals: get a good programmer.
+<p> 2022 Goals: get a good programmer. </p>
-:outbox_tray: 2022 Goals: get a winter job on Amazon or MIT.
+<p> 2022 Goals: get a winter job on Amazon or MIT.
-:outbox_tray: 2022 Goals: get fluency in english.
+<p> 2022 Goals: get fluency in english.